aeporreca/funkdigen2/README.md

 ## Background

-This is based on the paper
+`funkdigen2` is based on the paper

 > Antonio E. Porreca, Ekaterina Timofeeva, Polynomial-delay generation of functional digraphs up to isomorphism, arXiv:2302.13832, 2023, https://doi.org/10.48550/arXiv.2302.13832